#1 Student Loan Lawyer

 Enter into a voluntary repayment agreement: although you can stop the garnishment by entering into a repayment agreement, the agreement does not get you out of default.

 Object that the garnishment would cause you an extreme financial hardship: you can reduce or stop the AWG if you can show that the garnishment will cause you an extreme financial hardship.

 File bankruptcy: the automatic stay in bankruptcy will stop the garnishment but it won’t get your out of default.

 Need help stopping an administrative wage garnishment order?
 Let's talk

 Ultimately, borrowers need to not only stop the AWG but also they need to get out of default.

 Getting out of default stops offsets of federal income tax refund and Social Security Benefits.
 It also brings your loans back into good standing, making you eligible for deferment and forbearance, income-driven repayment plan options, and loan forgiveness.

-Schedule a free 10-minute callwith me today.
+Schedule a call with me today.
 We’ll go over your options to stop the AWG order fast.